quipucords/quipucords/README.rst

     git clone git@github.com:quipucords/quipucords.git

-quipucords currently supports Python 3.5 and 3.6.
+quipucords currently supports Python 3.4, 3.5 and 3.6.
 If you do not have Python on your system, follow these `instructions <https://www.python.org/downloads/>`_.
 Based on the configuration of your system, you might be using either `pip` or `pip3` to install modules.
 The following instructions show the steps for a system with `pip`.

 Setting Up a Virtual Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Add desired environment variables to the `.env` file.
+You can copy ``.env.example`` to get started.

 You might want to isolate your development work by using a virtual environment.
 Run the following command to set up a virtual environment::

-    virtualenv -p python3 venv
-    source venv/bin/activate
+    brew install pipenv
+    pipenv shell

 Installing Dependencies